After all, that’s its one job.

 Any cracks or spaces in your ductwork will let cool air seep out and away.
 It’ll never reach you, and you’ll think your AC is not cooling your home.

 In fact, it is – just not where and the way you want.
 The cold air blowing out is not getting to you, leaving your air conditioner running longer than needed.
 That’s a waste of your money and is incredibly frustrating.

 We can perform a ductwork inspection, diagnose the problem, and provide recommendations for next steps.

 9. Your Air Conditioner is Over the Hill

 There comes a day when even the best air conditioner in the world just gets to be too old.

-Generally after 15 years, you want to start paying close attention to how your air conditioner performs.
-If it gets to a point where you’re spend hundreds of dollars a year to keep it going, or your AC is not cooling your home at all, it’s time for a replacement.
+Generally, after 15 years, you want to start paying close attention to how your air conditioner performs.
+If it gets to a point where you’re spending hundreds of dollars a year to keep it going, or your AC is not properly cooling your home at all, it’s time for a replacement.

 Get Help from the Professionals at Dr. HVAC

-When your AC is not cooling your home, the best thing to do is call in the experts.
+When your outdoor unit is not cooling your home, the best thing to do is call in the experts.
 We’ll respond quickly, arrive on time, and get your cool air back as soon as possible.

 After we get the cool air back, we can keep it that way with annual maintenance.
 A tune-up each year will not only minimize the risk of breakdowns but will increase the lifespan of your AC and save you money on your energy bills.